Raj-Manghani/kubernetes-ansible-vmware/rhel-94/RHEL-94-TEMPLATE.md

 ```

 ## Conclusion
 After following the steps above, you should have a working vSphere template to use with the paired playbook.
-You can use this template by placing its `vcenter name` in `vars/main.yml` file.
-Check `PLAYBOOK_GUIDE.md' for more on how to configure and use the playbook.
+You can use this template by placing the template's "vcenter name" in `main.yml` file.
+Then in the playbook, make sure `tasks.vmware_guest.template` points to the desired template in `main.yml`.
+Check this repository's `README.md' variables section for more information.